 - be a current member of Golf Saskatchewan, and

-- have competed in a recent National Championship in the calendar year, and
+- must competed in the national championship in the same calendar year, and

-- Golf SK’s Sport Development Committee reserves the right to determine other areas of eligibility when required.
+- the Sport Committee reserves the right to determine other areas of eligibility when required.

 Eligibility notes from Golf SK, we require:

-- All participants competing at any National Championship to pay her/his own Entry Fee.
+- All participants competing at any national championship must pay her/his own entry fee.

-- A Junior who qualifies as an Amateur aged event is eligible for Athlete Assistance.
+- A junior who qualifies as an amateur aged event is eligible for NAAS.

-OTHER NOTICES – you will not receive Athlete Assistance if:
+OTHER NOTICES – you will not receive a NAAS if:

 - An athlete directly enters a National/International competition.

-- An athlete recieves an additional quota spot through a regional competition such as the Future Links Regional Championship. *
+- An athlete receives an additional quota spot through a regional competition such as the Future Links Regional Championship. *